vhrollo/fluid_simulations/README.md

 # 2D/3D SPH Particle Simulation

 This project demonstrates a simple 2D Smoothed Particle Hydrodynamics (SPH) simulation using WGSL, and some GLSL (as i switched mid-project), and Rust.
-The simulation models the behavior of particles under fluid dynamics, providing visualizations and interactions with a GPU-based approach. ( don't mind how messy it is:D )
+The simulation models the behavior of particles under fluid dynamics, providing visualizations and interactions with a GPU-based approach. ( don't mind how messy it is, it's still work in progress:D )

 ## Features